osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 Creates the specified type.
 If a type with the same Id already exists, the definition of the type is updated.

-Note that a type cannot be updated if any streams or stream views are associated with it.
+Note that a type cannot be updated if any streams or stream views or other types are associated with it.
+This will also be true for any reference types that it includes.
+For further details about type referencing please see: [Type Reusability](#Type Reusability).

 Also, certain parameters, including the type id, cannot be changed after they are defined.

 **Request**